pathfinder177/blockchain_go/doc/WALLET.md

 5. **Receive Coins**
 6. **Get Data**
    - Balance for currencies
    - Transaction history for each currency over a specific period.
+7. ?Wallet smart contract?

 ---